Privacy Policy

 As is standard practice in the translation profession, the company uses specialised tools to support document analysis, terminology management and computer-assisted translation.
 These include tools based on artificial intelligence, used for tasks such as terminology research, linguistic review and the preparation of drafts.
 The same tools are also used in the company's online quoting tool for the processing of documents uploaded by clients (word count and quote preparation).

-All such tools are used in their professional versions, under the direct supervision of the Sworn Translator, who reviews and takes full responsibility for the accuracy and content of the official translation.
-The providers of these tools act as data processors within the meaning of Article 28 of the GDPR, under the relevant data processing agreements which ensure that client data is not permanently stored or used to train models and, where applicable, the appropriate safeguards for international data transfers provided for in Chapter V of the GDPR.
+These tools are used in their professional versions.
+Their providers act as data processors within the meaning of Article 28 of the GDPR, under the relevant data processing agreements which ensure that client data is not retained beyond the time necessary to provide the service, is not used to train models and, where applicable, are covered by appropriate safeguards for international data transfers provided for in Chapter V of the GDPR (European Commission standard contractual clauses or other equivalent mechanisms).

 The company does not carry out automated decision-making within the meaning of Article 22 of the GDPR: the professional involvement of the Sworn Translator is decisive and continuous in the production of every official translation.